say123ali/say123ali/README.md

 🌐 GitHub Repo: - https://github.com/say123ali

 ----------------------------------------------------------------------------------------------------------------------
-🛫 I graduated in Electronics and Telecommunication Engineering from  PICT,Pune with Distinction 🏫, completed an M. Tech.🎓 in Electronics Engineering from  College of engineering Pune(COEP) with 8.96 CGPA🏫, Pune.

 I have worked on a variety of domains and projects.
 - Image Classification
 - Object Detection